RUC-NLPIR/RAG-Critic/README.md

 ## RAG-Error Bench

-We introduces the RAG-Error benchmark, which aims to make prediction judgment and fine-grained error recognition in RAG.
+We introduce the RAG-Error benchmark, aiming to make prediction judgment and fine-grained error recognition in RAG.

 ![image](https://github.com/user-attachments/assets/97c9a569-5712-499e-bcc3-d04df06ea307)